Republicans face political chasm in King County as Democrats lose some rural support

 Democrats, meanwhile, were celebrating wins in all but one statewide race.

-But even as the party looks set to gain two or three legislative seats around the Puget Sound area, it lost ground in one key traditionally blue-collar legislative district along the coast, with two conservative Democratic legislators losing their seats to Republicans.
+But the party lost ground in one key traditionally blue-collar legislative district along the coast, with two conservative Democratic legislators losing their seats to Republicans.
+Those losses balanced out the two seats Democrats flipped elsewhere, preventing the party from making gains in the Legislature.

-Those trends in Washington echo a national realignment driven by polarization over President Donald Trump, who has driven many suburban voters away from the Republican Party, while intensifying GOP support in more rural and conservative areas.
+The trends in Washington echo a national realignment driven by polarization over President Donald Trump, who has driven many suburban voters away from the Republican Party, while intensifying GOP support in more rural and conservative areas.

 “This is another way that state politics and local politics is entirely nationalized,” said Jake Grumbach, an assistant professor of political science at the University of Washington, noting blue and red districts are becoming more homogenous.